adam-oberman/adam-oberman.github.io/Math562/ReadMe.md

 - Neural Networks, Bach Ch 9 and other references, 4 lectures
 - Additional topics and final exam review, remaining (2-3) lectures.

+### Lectures

+01/05/2023 Zoom lecture, covered first day handout and projects.
+Overview of Ch 2 of Bach: understanding "all you need is scale" vs. No Free Lunch Theorem.